Publications

-In this section, I mention some of my leading publications.
-The complete list is available in Portuguese.
+In this section, I list some of my leading publications.

 (2023) All the President’s Lies: How Brazilian News Media Addressed False and Inaccurate Claims in Their Titles.
 Journalism Practice.
 DOI: 10.1080/17512786.2023.2174579.